It won’t be too long before FIFA 22 is upon us, with EA Sports recently releasing a teaser trailer. But that doesn’t mean FIFA 21 is done.

-When it comes to it, most players might look to build their attack first and worry about the rest of the squad later.
+When it comes to Career Mode, most players might look to build their attack first and worry about the rest of the squad later.
 It’s a system that makes sense with virtual title races often won and lost on how big strikers perform in tight games.

 Others may look to fill the wings with pace, getting the better of their opponents by steering clear of challenges and playing on the counter-attack.